Sekhar-Kutikuppala/iot-central-compute/README.md

 /////////////////////////////////////////////////////////////////////////////
 ```

 The Scope Id and the Group SAS key can be found in the IoT Central application by clicking the Administration -> Device connection in the left hand navigation.
 Copy the ID Scope value and the "SAS-IoT-Devices" primary key into the code replacing the place holder text.
-Save the file and from the command line in the "iot-central-compute\device" directory issue the following command to run the device:
+Save the file and from the command line in the "iot-central-compute\device" directory issue the following commands to run the device:

 ```
+npm install chance
 node device.js
 ```
  You should see the following similar output: